-iii.
-Illinois ChatGPT Plus User SubClass: All persons within the State of Illinois who used Chat-GPT website or mobile app and whose Personal Information or PII was intercepted, accessed, collected, tracked, stored, shared, taken, or used by Defendants without consent and/or authorization.
+245. Class Definition: Plaintiffs bring this action pursuant to Federal Rules of Civil of New York who used ChatGPT, whose Private Information was disclosed to, or intercepted, accessed, collected, tracked, taken, or used by Defendants without consent or authorization.

+New York ChatGPT User SubClass: All persons within the State

+CLASS ACTION COMPLAINT
-360. The following people are excluded from the Classes and Subclasses: (1) any Judge or Magistrate presiding over this action and members of their judicial staff and immediate families; (2) Defendants, Defendants' subsidiaries, parents, successors, predecessors, and any entity in which the Defendants or their parents have a controlling interest and its current or former officers and directors; (3) persons who properly execute and file a timely request for exclusion from the Class; (4) persons whose claims in this matter have been finally adjudicated on the merits or otherwise released; (5) Plaintiffs' counsel and Defendants' counsel; and (6) the legal representatives, successors, and assigns of any such excluded persons.

-361. Plaintiffs reserve the right under Federal Rule of Civil Procedure 23 to amend or modify the Class to include a broader scope, greater specificity, further division into subclasses, or limitations to particular issues.
-Plaintiffs reserve the right under Federal Rule of Civil Procedure 23(c)(4) to seek certification of particular issues.

-362. The requirements of Federal Rules of Civil Procedure 23(a), 23(b)(2), and 23(b)(3) are met in this case.
+- iii.
+New York ChatGPT Plus User SubClass: All persons within the State of New York who used Chat-GPT website or mobile app and whose Personal Information or PII was intercepted, accessed, collected, tracked, stored, shared, taken, or used by Defendants without consent and/or authorization. - 246.
+The following people are excluded from the Classes and Subclasses: (1) any Judge or Magistrate presiding over this action and members of their judicial staff and immediate families; (2) Defendants, Defendants' subsidiaries, parents, successors, predecessors, and any entity in which the Defendants or their parents have a controlling interest and its current or former officers and directors; (3) persons who properly execute and file a timely request for exclusion from the Class; (4) persons whose claims in this matter have been finally adjudicated on the merits or otherwise released; (5) Plaintiffs' counsel and Defendants' counsel; and (6) the legal representatives, successors, and assigns of any such excluded persons. - 247.
+Plaintiffs reserve the right under Federal Rule of Civil Procedure 23 to amend or modify the Class to include a broader scope, greater specificity, further division into subclasses, or limitations to particular issues.
+Plaintiffs reserve the right under Federal Rule of Civil Procedure 23(c)(4) to seek certification of particular issues. - 248.
+The requirements of Federal Rules of Civil Procedure 23(a), 23(b)(2), and 23(b)(3) are met in this case. - 249.
+The Fed.

-363. The Fed.
 R. Civ.
-P. 23(a) elements of Numerosity, Commonality, Typicality, and Adequacy are all satisfied.

-364. Ascertainability: Membership of the Classes and Subclasses is defined based on objective criteria, and individual members will be identifiable from Defendants' records, records of third-party platforms/applications which integrate ChatGPT, self-identification methods, or other means.
-Defendants' records are likely to include massive data storage, user accounts, and data gathered directly from the affected members of Classes and Subclasses.
+P. 23(a) elements of Numerosity, Commonality, Typicality, and Adequacy are all satisfied. - 250.
+Ascertainability: Membership of the Classes and Subclasses is defined based on objective criteria and individual members will be identifiable from Defendants' records, records of third-party platforms/applications which integrate ChatGPT, including the massive data storage, consumer accounts, and enterprise services that Defendants offer.
+Identification is also available through self-identification methods. - 251.
+Numerosity: The precise number of the Members of Classes and Subclasses is not available to Plaintiffs, but individual joinder is demonstrably impracticable.

-365. Numerosity: The precise number of the Members of Classes and Subclasses is not available to Plaintiffs, but it is clear that individual joinder is impracticable.
-Millions of people have used Defendants' ChatGPT language model since its introduction in 2022.
-An even larger number of people are affected by Defendants' unlawful web-scraping of the entire platforms, including Reddit and Twitter.
-Defendants' integrated ChatGPT plug-ins on hundreds of applications affect millions of Members of Classes and Subclasses daily.
-Members of the Classes and Subclasses can be identified through Defendants' records, records of entities which integrated ChatGPT, or by other means, including but not limited to self-identification.

-366. Commonality: Commonality requires that the Members of Classes and Subclasses allege claims which share common contention such that determination of its truth or falsity will resolve an issue that is central to the validity of each claim in one stroke.
+252. Commonality: Commonality requires that the Members of Classes and Subclasses allege claims which share common contention such that determination of its truth or falsity will resolve an issue that is central to the validity of each claim in one stroke.
 Here, there is a common contention for all Classes and Subclasses are as follows:

-Defendants' Web-Scraping Practices (NonUser Class)
+Defendants' Web-Scraping Practices (Non-User Class)